TathergangBrathering/Alphabetazation/draft/coders-medley.md

 ```
+  [C G Am F | C F C G]
+  No code smells no cry
+  No code smells no cry

+[C G Am F]
+Said I remember when we used to code
+Without patterns or clue
+Back when Uncle Bob wrote
+The Clean Code manual
+Of which he shared with us

+[C G Am F]
+Grandma Beck said
+If it smells then change it
+Either diaper or code

+  [C G Am F | C F C G]
+  No code smells no cry
+  No code smells no cry

 [C G Am F | C G F-C-G-C]
 When I find my code in tons of trouble,
 Friends and colleagues come to me,